LSDOlab/ozone/README.md

 Getting started
 ===============

-ODE integration package compatible with CSDL
+ODE integration package compatible with CSDL.
+See documentation site for more details

 Introduction
 ------------